ericsson-iap/python-sample-app/README.md

 Contact the platform administrator to request the following:

-- A CA certificate
-  - This is needed for secure communication with the platform APIs.
+- A CA certificate, needed for secure communication with the platform APIs.
-- Client Access to the platform with the required roles.
-  - This is needed for authorized communication with the platform APIs used to to *onboard and instantiate* the Hello World App.
-  - You will receive a Client ID and Client Secret from the platform administrator.
-  - Include the required roles listed below in the request.
+- Client Access to the platform with the required roles, needed for authorized communication with the platform APIs used to *onboard and instantiate* the Hello World App.
+You will receive a Client ID and Client Secret from the platform administrator.
+Include the required roles listed below in the request.

 | Role                                                            | Role Description                                                              |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------- |